companieshouse/penalty-payment-web/README.md

 Web application for handling payments of penalties.
 This application is written using the [Spring Boot](http://projects.spring.io/spring-boot/) Java framework.

-- Retrieves payable penalties from the Penalty Payment Service
+- Retrieves payable penalties from the Penalty Payment Service.
 - Displays payable penalties and redirects to the Payments Service to take payment.

 ### Requirements